Skip to content

 Skipping Dambulla to Save Time

 Dambulla Cave Temple is 20km from Sigiriya and often dropped from rushed itineraries.
 This is a mistake.
 The five painted cave temples — 2,000 years in continuous use, 153 Buddha statues, the largest cave temple complex in Sri Lanka — are a genuinely different experience from Sigiriya and equally impressive.
-Combined, the two UNESCO sites make the Cultural Triangle visit complete.
 Budget one day for Sigiriya, one half-day for Dambulla.

 🍱